cgois/msc_thesis/drafts/intro.md

 *Correlation scenarios* are [...]

+- Importância de protocolos de comunicação quântica (intro do artigo de sd coding do george)
-- Importância de DI e SDI em informação quantica (ref. intro do Dall'Arno robustness)
+- Importância de DI e SDI em informação quantica (ref. intro do Dall'Arno robustness + understanding the relationship between some figure of merit and the underlying resources is the frequent question that + leads to provably secure protocols (intro do george))